Quattr Leads AEO, SEO, and Content Rankings on G2 Spring 2026. Read the Press Release →

 The Tag Is Real.
 The Evidence for a Penalty Is Not.

 The data-pm-slice attribute absolutely shows up in the source code of published web pages.
-ProseMirror is an open-source rich-text editing toolkit used widely across the software industry, in CMS platforms, enterprise documentation tools, newsroom publishing systems, and yes, ChatGPT’s web interface.
+That part is an observable, reproducible fact.
+Here’s what it actually is: ProseMirror is an open-source rich-text editing toolkit used widely across the software industry, in CMS platforms, enterprise documentation tools, newsroom publishing systems, and yes, ChatGPT’s web interface.

 The Real Trap: Correlation Masquerading as Causation

-A webmaster publishes AI-generated content.
+A webmaster publishes a batch of AI-generated content.
 Traffic drops.
 They inspect their source code, discover data-pm-slice, and conclude they’ve found the cause.
 But the causation runs the other way.
+The tag didn’t cause the traffic loss.
+The tag is evidence of the workflow that caused the traffic loss, someone copying content with little or no editorial cleanup.

 What Google Has Actually Said About AI Content